apache/beam/sdks/python/apache_beam/yaml/yaml_combine.md

 ```

 For custom aggregation functions that use python callables as parameters,
-nesting the function parameter values under a `callable` tag will tell the
+nesting the function parameter values under a `__callable__` tag will tell the
-transform to treat the value as a callable.
+transform to evaluate the value as a callable rather than a literal string.

 ```
 - type: Combine